Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Channel Estimation

-To achieve high-resolution estimation of AoAs and AoDs using the well-known \emph{estimating signal parameters via rotational invariance technique} (ESPRIT) method, multiple stages of pilot transmission can be considered \cite{W. Ma_a}.
-AoAs and AoDs can be first estimated by a two-dimensional ESPRIT scheme and then paired, based on which the channel gain can be estimated by the least squares method.
-To further reduce the pilot overhead, an one-dimensional ESPRIT and minimum searching-based scheme, which only needs two stages, is proposed, where the AoAs are first estimated and then the AoDs are obtained by searching the minimum value within the identified mainlobe.
+Channel estimation methods based on the ESPRIT algorithm are proposed in \cite{liao20172d,zhang2017channel,zhang2017channel2,W_Ma_a}.
+The training signals at both the BS and each user are designed to obtain the low-dimensional effective channel~\cite{liao20172d}, while the spatial smoothing and the forward backward averaging techniques are adopted to alleviate the impact of coherent signals caused by multiple AoAs or AoDs close to each other.
+Moreover, the channel matrix is converted to a real matrix so that the computational complexity can be reduced.
+To avoid the information loss from the high-dimension signal to the low-dimension signal, a straightforward method is to power off some antennas so that the time slots for channel estimation equals that of the antennas, by which we estimate the AoAs and AoDs through a submatrix of the high-dimension mmWave MIMO channel matrix and eventually combine the submatrices together to obtain an estimate of the full channel matrix.
+Two methods based on the beamspace ESPRIT algorithm are proposed in~\cite{zhang2017channel,zhang2017channel2}, where the hybrid precoding matrix and combining matrix are designed as the DFT matrix so that the beamspace ESPRIT algorithm can be directly applied.
+However, the hybrid precoding matrix and combining matrix can only be partial DFT matrix, since the time slots for channel estimation are less than the total antennas.
+Consequently, the AoAs and AoDs to be estimated are restricted in a small range, indicating that the aforementioned methods are not generally applicable for the estimation of any AoAs and AoDs.
+Note that powering off antennas will reduce the total radiation power and therefore reduce the signal coverage.
+A better method is to turn off less antennas, e.g., only one antenna~\cite{W_Ma_a}.
+To achieve high-resolution estimation of AoAs and AoDs using the ESPRIT method, multiple stages of pilot transmission can be considered.
+AoAs and AoDs can be first estimated by a two-dimensional ESPRIT scheme and then paired, based on which the channel gain can be estimated by the least squares (LS) method.
+To further reduce the pilot overhead, a one-dimensional ESPRIT and minimum searching-based scheme only needing two stages is proposed, where the AoAs are first estimated and then the AoDs are obtained by searching the minimum value within the identified mainlobe.
 Besides, hybrid beamforming and combining matrices for the pilot transmission can be designed to yield almost equal received powers for any AoA and AoD so that robust super-resolution channel estimation can be achieved.

+Channel estimation methods based on the MUSIC algorithm are proposed in~\cite{guo2017millimeter,wu2018long}.
+The beamspace 2D MUSIC algorithm in~\cite{guo2017millimeter} estimates the AoAs and AoDs of the incoherent signals and then the LS method is adopted to estimate the channel gain for each path.
+Similar to~\cite{zhang2017channel}, the hybrid precoding and combining matrices are partial DFT matrices, indicating that the beamspace 2D MUSIC algorithm can only estimate AoAs and AoDs in a small range.
+For the coherent signals, the beamspace 2D MUSIC algorithm is also used~\cite{wu2018long}.
+Since the signals are coherent, different signals can merge into one signal, which decreases the number of independent sources.
+In this context, the received signals are multiplied by an exchange matrix so that the number of antennas in subarrays equals the total number of array entries.
+However, the hybrid precoder and combiner can only be partial DFT matrices, which also suffers from the drawbacks of small estimation range.